irods/irods/manual.rst

 iRODS is provided in binary form in a collection of interdependent packages.
 There are two types of iRODS server, iCAT and Resource:

-1) An iCAT server manages a data grid (Zone), handles the database connection to the iCAT metadata catalog (which could be either local or remote), and can provide `Storage Resources`_.
-An iRODS data grid (Zone) will have exactly one iCAT server.
+1) An iCAT server manages a Zone, handles the database connection to the iCAT metadata catalog (which could be either local or remote), and can provide `Storage Resources`_.
+An iRODS Zone will have exactly one iCAT server.

-2) A Resource server connects to an existing data grid (Zone) and can provide additional storage resource(s).
-An iRODS data grid (Zone) can have zero or more Resource servers.
+2) A Resource server connects to an existing Zone and can provide additional storage resource(s).
+An iRODS Zone can have zero or more Resource servers.

-An iCAT server is just a Resource server that also provides the central point of coordination for the data grid (Zone) and manages the metadata.
+An iCAT server is just a Resource server that also provides the central point of coordination for the Zone and manages the metadata.

 A single computer cannot have both an iCAT server and a Resource server installed.